rstudio/leaflet/cran-comments.md

 ## Comments

-#### 2019-11-08
+#### 2022-02-15

-This submission is done to correct a testing issue with `scales`.

-This submission is done by Barret Schloerke <barret@rstudio.com> on behalf of Joe Cheng <joe@rstudio.com>.
-Please submit any changes to be made to <barret@rstudio.com>.

-- Barret
+This submission is at Dr. Ripley's request; it fixes some unit tests that broke with a recent update to sf.

 ## Test environments